Defining Cold Pressed Organic Flaxseed Oil

 Best Temperatures for Cold Pressing Organic Flaxseed Oil

-Many different oils are produced using this method such as sunflower, peanut and the better olive oils.
+Many different oils are produced using this method such as sunflower, peanut, and better olive oils.

 The machines used to produce the oils are typically large stainless steel presses and these are replacing the older granite type millstones, as they are easier to maintain and much cleaner.

 So as you can see there is a significant difference between the types of flaxseed oil pressing.
-The cold pressed variant will be more expensive as it is under more strict control, and that makes it more difficult to mass produce.
-As a result you will pay more, but for that, you get a much higher quality of oil, with a better aroma, flavour and more nutrient packed.
+The cold-pressed variant will be more expensive as it is under more strict control, and that makes it more difficult to mass-produce.
+As a result, you will pay more, but for that, you get a much higher quality of oil, with a better aroma, flavor and more nutrient-packed.